tom-newbold/tensorflow-chess/README.md

 The intention behind this project is to find a way to extract useful *"state-decision"* data from my own chess game archive, and to develop a machine learning model using this to emulate my ability.

+Older games should be exponentially less impactful, under the assumption of a *"learning curve"*.

 #### Links
 - Tensorflow: <https://www.tensorflow.org/>